A Search Engine Optimization (SEO) Definition

 At 30,000 feet, successful SEO depends on having:

 - the “right” words on your website (so search engines think you’re relevant); and

 The “right” words are the words people use when searching for your products and/or services.
 Votes are links, citations and social mentions of your business or website.
-The more you have, the more popular you’re perceived to be.
-Not all votes are considered equal.
-Votes from high-ranking, frequently trafficked and high interaction websites like Wikipedia, Amazon and Facebook are considered authoritative and therefore more valuable.
+The more you have, the more popular you’re perceived to be and the higher you rank.

 There are hundreds of search engines.
-Google is, by far, the dominant player.
-You really only have to focus your optimization efforts on Google.
+Focus your optimization efforts on Google.
 If you rank well on Google, you tend to rank well on all the search engines.

 Now lets break the “what is search engine optimization (SEO)” definition down into its component parts.

 SEO is a Process